HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/Common_CXI_core_error_messages.md

 This section helps to understand some common CXI core error messages.

-**Note**: This section applies to HPE Cray EX Supercomputer and HPE Cray Supercomputer systems that are configured with HPE Slingshot 200 GbE NICs and are only to be used in understanding HPE Slingshot Cassini error messages.
+**Note:** This section applies to HPE Cray EX Supercomputer and HPE Cray Supercomputer systems that are configured with HPE Slingshot 200 GbE NICs and are only to be used in understanding HPE Slingshot Cassini error messages.

 ## rbyp_abort errors